nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_processes.md

 ### Available operators

-`queue_query_syntax` supports the following operators, listed from highest to lowest precedence:
+`queue_selector` supports the following operators, listed from highest to lowest precedence:

 - <code> </code>&nbsp;(space) - the logical OR operator.
 For example, `query_a
   query_b` (where `query_a` and `query_b` are queries made up of the other